-Technology and Information Management Programs Information Systems Management AAS Degree
+Technology and Informatiion Management

+Information Systems Management AAS Degree

 In addition to learning to install, manage, and monitor computer networks, graduates of this program will be able to build, configure, and troubleshoot computer hardware.
 They will also know fundamental networking and computer concepts as applicable to information technology, and they will learn to apply critical thinking skills to the resolution of technological issues that face businesses.
 They understand the business perspective and its importance in the ISM industry and value the business and professional skills that will be required in their futures.

 Most programs use a combination of lecture and laboratory methods of instruction.
 A class period, particularly in a technology-intensive learning environment, is defined as either lecture or laboratory depending primarily on whether new material is introduced.
-Lecture is a class setting in which the student is instructed in the theory, principles, and history of an academic or vocational subject.
+Lecture is a class setting in which the student is instructed in theory, principles, and history of an academic or vocational subject.
 The student should expect a requirement of two hours of outside preparation for each hour of lecture instruction.
 Some lecture classes have additional time scheduled without additional charge to the student to provide for individualized coaching.
-Laboratory is a setting in which the student applies information and demonstrates, tests, or practices for reinforcement skills previously acquired through lecture or outside reading.
+Laboratory is a setting in which the student applies information and demonstrates, tests, or practices for reinforcement of skills previously acquired through lecture or outside reading.
 An instructor is normally present in the laboratory setting, but for coaching and clarification rather than for presentation of new material.
-Two hours of laboratory have the credit equivalency of one hour of lecture.
-Internship (also externship or practicum) is program-related work experience with indirect instructor supervision and employer assessment, usually coupled with lecture sessions in which the workplace experience is discussed.
-Three hours of internship have the credit equivalency of one hour of lecture.
-The individual student's ability to attain the necessary competencies may influence the number of clock hours necessary to complete an individual course.
-Prerequisites may be waived in unusual circumstances, but only with the consent of the instructor and approval of the Academic Dean or Campus Director.
+Two hours of laboratory has the credit equivalency of one hour of lecture.
+The majority of four-credit lecture courses are scheduled with more than the 40 hours listed to allow for additional instruction and practice.
+Prerequisites may be waived in unusual circumstances. but only with the consent of the instructor and approval of the Dean or Campus Director.